QualiSystems/cloudshell-standards/Documentation/Cloud Service Shell Standard.md

 ## Attributes
 #### Guidelines
-- Attributes which aren’t relevant to the specific virtual network won’t be populated by the driver.
+- Attributes which aren’t relevant to the specific cloud service won’t be populated by the driver.
 - All attributes which aren't user-input are "read only"
 - Attributes shouldn’t be removed.
 - Custom attributes should be added only to the root level model.